 - appreciate the interdisciplinary nature of IP management.

 - understand and apply relevant concepts, frameworks, tools and theories introduced during the module.

 - be enabled to interact with professionals (managers, R&D engineers, lawyers) in IP related business conversations.

 - understand the opportunities strategic IP management can create to develop and maintain competitive advantage.

-1. Innovation and the need for strategic IP management (Guest speaker: European Patent Office - EPO)
+1. Innovation and the need for strategic IP management (Guest speaker from European Patent Office - EPO tbc)

 This session will introduce the module structure, the assessment exercise and set the scene by explaining why strategic IP management has become increasingly relevant for many industries over the last decades.

 · Introduction to the patent system